Here’s How to Knit with Circular Needles both Flat and in the Round

 - Using one long circular needle, a method known as Magic Loop.

 “They are much easier to hold, to use, and to work with,” she said.
-And many knitters agree with her.

 But even though I offered these tutorials, especially for beginners at circular knitting, I do prefer either two circular needles or Magic Loop.
 Of these two, my own preference is Magic Loop (though I know many others prefer the two circulars).